makerdao/community/governance/votes/Executive vote - October 26, 2022.md

 - The fee mechanism on the Starknet DAI bridge will be enabled, as detailed below.

 If this executive proposal passes, the following **additions** will be made to the Maker Protocol:
 - The rETH-A vault type will be onboarded to the Maker Protocol with the parameters below.
+Please note the [Maximum Debt Ceiling (line)](https://manual.makerdao.com/module-index/module-dciam#maximum-debt-ceiling-line) will be set to 0 until the [Oracles Core Unit](https://mips.makerdao.com/mips/details/MIP39c2SP13) is ready to support the asset.

 **Voting for this executive proposal will place your MKR in support of the changes outlined above.**